Care Ethics in yet a Different Voice: Francophone Contributions

 Madzy Dekema

-Madzy Dekema (1956) studied psychology at the University of Amsterdam (NL).
+Madzy Dekema studied psychology at the University of Amsterdam (NL).
 In 1989 she graduated in graphic design from the Rietveld Academy of Arts in Amsterdam.
 Her graduation project encompassed the rendering of the philosophical development of worldviews, based on feelings.
 She received a design grant in 1992 and studied in New York.
 She worked as an independent graphic designer for twenty years, teaching in the same field.
-She studied editing and writing, coaching debutant writers and working as a webeditor and webmaster.
-She currently works on a novel about narrative identity from a feminist perspective.
+She studied editing and writing, currently coaching debutant writers and working as a webeditor and webmaster.
+She published a short story and poems.

 Leave a Reply